Skip to main content

 Traditional concierge runs $2,000 to $28,000 per year plus insurance billing.
 DPC runs $600 to $3,600 per year ($50 to $300 per month).
 Fishtown Medicine sits in the precision DPC range.
 See our pricing for current numbers.

 Most concierge practices participate in Medicare and bill it like traditional doctors.
 Most DPC practices opt out of Medicare and Medicaid because the regulatory structure does not fit a flat-fee model.
-We help Medicare-eligible patients find appropriate alternatives like Oak Street Health or Dedicated Senior Medical Center.
+Our Medicare and Medicaid guides point Medicare-eligible and Medicaid patients to primary care built for them in Philadelphia, like Oak Street Health or Dedicated Senior Medical Center.

 Yes for both.
 Concierge and DPC fees are eligible HSA and FSA expenses.
 Always confirm with your accountant.
 The vast majority of our members use HSA or FSA dollars to fund membership.